 "My hope and prayer today as we celebrate the 197th anniversary of Charles Darwin's birth, is that we commit ourselves, as progressive Christians, to the ongoing work of evolving theology," said Schreiber.
 "It saddens me that the theologians of Darwin's era, and some in our own time, are not prepared to humble themselves."

-Schreiber described Darwin as a moralist who was deeply
+Schreiber described Darwin as a moralist who was deeply troubled by the slave trade and the notion that humans were superior to animals.

 "(Darwin) had strong moral beliefs and taught his children the equality and value of all persons, as well as compassion toward the feelings of animals," she said.